syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## InsertHTMLText

 Rich Text Editor provides support to insert text at current selection point in the editor.The support allows the users to insert any new text content at the current cursor point in the editor control.
-The following code example explains how to set read-only mode in Rich Text Editor.
+The following code example explains how to insert text in Rich Text Editor.

 {% highlight C# %}
 richtexteditor.InsertHTMLText("New text content");